-- What are your career goals and how do you think being a Ho’oulu Scholar will help you?
+- What are your career goals, including intention to pursue a graduate degree, and how do you think being a Ho’oulu Scholar will help you?

 Native Hawaiian applicants should provide a copy of their birth certificate or Ho’oulu Hawaiian Data Center Certification indicating their Native Hawaiian ancestry as preference is given to these applicants to the extent permitted by law.
 The birth certificate/Hawaiian Data Center Certification should be mailed to the Admissions Office at Chaminade University, 3140 Waialae Ave, Honolulu, HI 96816.

 Full tuition assistance (100% of tuition not to exceed the published amount)